GerritForge/plugins_pull-replication/src/main/resources/Documentation/cmd-list.md

 -------

 `--remote <PATTERN>`
-:	Only print information for destinations whose remote name matches
+:	Only print information for sources whose remote name matches
 	the `PATTERN`.

 `--detail`